310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% endbubble %}

 {% bubble Kuro %}
 Sure, why not.
-I was only helping the lil’ miss out with her outfits — I don’t have anything else to do.
+I was only helping the li’l miss out with her outfits — I don’t have anything else to do.

 I’ll listen to you.
 I can keep working while talking, anyway.
 {% endbubble %}